 We must do our best to mitigate the effects of climate change.
 We can witness rising sea levels, storms, and increased temperatures across the globe.
 Changes to habitats and food sources impact wildlife.
 Sadly most species can’t adapt quickly enough.
 As a result, the threat of extinction increases.
 Most now believe global warming to be the cause.

 We witnessed in July 2018 California’s most deadly wildfire ever.
 The fire consumed nearly half a million acres of forest.
 A recent study looking at the reasons pointed the finger at climate change.
-The study found that climate change led to 500 per cent larger fires3.
+The study found that climate change led to 500 percent larger fires.

 Elsewhere another study found that if climate change is not dealt with, one in 6 species could face extinction.
 And if that wasn’t bad enough researchers also found that half a million human deaths are likely by 2050.
 The cause? climate change’s impact on food production1.

-Meanwhile, we recorded the hottest year on record in 201613 And action to remedy our polluting ways is slow to gain the required momentum.
+Meanwhile, we recorded the hottest year on record in 201610, and action to remedy our polluting ways is slow to gain the required momentum.

-We can help to replace carbon-intensive energy sources with renewables12.
+We can help to replace carbon-intensive energy sources with renewables9.
 In turn, reducing harmful emissions.
 Scientists have studied the impact.
-Research shows that moving to 25% renewable energy would reduce CO2 emissions by 277 million metric tons annually18.
+Research shows that moving to 25% renewable energy would reduce CO2 emissions by 277 million metric tons annually15.
 This should become merely one of the next steps on the road to 100% clean energy.

 CO2 emissions harm our environment.
 They can also lead to significant health problems.